yolorabbit/coin-widget/README.md

 - Dark and light Mode.

-The tech stack I used for this project included Next.js, Typescript, Chakra UI, ethers.js, and wagmi.
+The tech stack I used for this project included Next.js, Typescript, Chakra UI, ethers.js, and wagmi, viem.

 You can view the deployment at this link: https://coin-widget-build.vercel.app/